 As to our target audience, in 2020 we sought out tech workers to learn more about their interest and engagement with AI ethics in their work/life integration, and we began to create a curriculum for faith congregations on the deep relevance of AI issues for belief and ministry.
 This February, we are using the ethics track in the Faith@Work ERG Conference referenced elsewhere in this issue to explore in greater depth how faith-oriented tech workers can move from faith beliefs to practical ethical outcomes around significant, real world AI challenges.
-With 15 Founding Members providing faculty for the ethics track, we should be well-positioned to evaluate what we learn from the conference experience in a March Founding Member confab.
+With 15 Founding Experts providing faculty for the ethics track, we should be well-positioned to evaluate what we learn from the conference experience in a March Founding Expert confab.

 For our Focus on key issues, we are planning several special themed monthly Newsletters, similar to The Social Dilemma theme of our November 2020 Newsletter.
 Our February Newsletter is already in the works themed around how faith ministries are applying AI-powered tools for better work and efficiency.
-Our Founding Member Shanen Boettcher is the perfect guest editor for that issue, bringing to bear both his longterm experience as a Microsoft product manager, and his most recent PhD study of how different tech media shape people’s understanding of theological issues.
+Our Founding Expert Shanen Boettcher is the perfect guest editor for that issue, bringing to bear both his longterm experience as a Microsoft product manager, and his most recent PhD study of how different tech media shape people’s understanding of theological issues.
 Other themes under consideration are lessons bioethicists have to teach data ethicists; what faith beliefs have to say about truth in social media; and how faith leaders can engage work replacement challenges of their congregants.
 We will also explore possible limited series podcasts featuring the authors of this themed work.

 E – Engagement

-Finally Engagement relates to how to achieve greater efficiency and productivity by working with formal and informal partners, and more effectively engaging the interests and expertise of our Founding Members.
+Finally Engagement relates to how to achieve greater efficiency and productivity by working with formal and informal partners, and more effectively engaging the interests and expertise of our Founding Experts.
 One example is our participation with the Religious Business and Freedom Foundation in the February Faith@Work ERG Conference, in which we are providing ethics faculty and RFBF the conference platform and marketing.
 In like manner, as we better identify the landscape of podcasts, journals and other outlets for faith perspectives on AI ethics, we can seek to support and leverage them rather than developing our own.
-We know a number of our Founding Members have their own blogs and podcasts for which we can provide content and otherwise participate.
+We know a number of our Founding Experts have their own blogs and podcasts for which we can provide content and otherwise participate.
 And as we formalize roles in the think tank, we anticipate identifying various volunteer Fellows positions that can broaden and sustain our base.

 Hopefully, everyone will come to feel “safer” by fall 2021 as the COVID vaccine rolls out and society begins to open back up.
 Making AI&F SAFE’r will allow us to ride that wave better too.